alondraorn/DH150-Alondraorn/README.md

 (3)The titles of each subheader could be organized and named better.
 For instance, what does “classified postings mean."
 These titles aren’t really questions either.

 #### SpaceJam
-- (3)There is no help or documentation page, or if there is it is extremely hard to find
+- (3)There is no help or documentation page, or if there is. it is extremely hard to find.
+This makes it extremely difficult for the user to understand what this page is or how to resolve issues they have with the website.